kenoxite/SQFB/README.md

 Squad Feedback  is a singleplayer mod for Arma 3 that aims to enhance AI / player communication via visual cues so you can receive the same information your AI team does, including team status and known enemy and friendly locations.

-You can check the already compiled version by visiting this mod's [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2605644817) page.
+You can check the already packed version by visiting this mod's [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2605644817) page.

 ### License
 ![APL-SA](https://i.imgur.com/VgZW2Qa.png)